otacke/udacity-machine-learning-engineer/submissions/capstone_project/report.md

 _(approx. 1-2 pages)_

 ### Project Overview
-In this section, look to provide a high-level overview of the project in layman’s terms.
-Questions to ask yourself when writing this section:
-- _Has an overview of the project been provided, such as the problem domain, project origin, and related datasets or input data?_
-- _Has enough background information been given so that an uninformed reader would understand the problem domain and following problem statement?_

 One of the first video games that I have ever played was [Munchkin](https://en.wikipedia.org/wiki/Munchkin_(video_game)).
 It was released in 1981 when the video game industry was still in its infancy.
 Today, it is a multi-billion dollar business.
 In 2014 in the U.S. alone, 155 million people played video games (cmp.
 [Entertainment Software Association, 2015](http://www.theesa.com/wp-content/uploads/2015/04/ESA-Essential-Facts-2015.pdf), p.
 2).
 In total, they spent 15.4 billion US dollars (cmp.
 [Entertainment Software Association, 2015](http://www.theesa.com/wp-content/uploads/2015/04/ESA-Essential-Facts-2015.pdf), p.
 12).

 In an industry, success is not only measured in good critics, but the amount of money earned or unit sold.
 In order to make decisions about future productions, publishers may want to predict the sales figures which they can expect after a new game has been released.
 Those decisions could possibly be based on historical data and a suitable regression model.
 For instance, one could hypothesize that good scores in reviews correlate positively with high sales figures.
 Also I could assume, that those reviews can help us to project future sales.
 In fact, the general plausibility of this approach has been investigated and proven for the movie picture industry a decade ago: "Online movie reviews are available in large numbers within hours of a new movie’s theatrical release.
 Their use, thus, allows the generation of reliable forecasts much sooner than before." ([Dellarocas, Zhang & Awad, 2007](http://onlinelibrary.wiley.com/doi/10.1002/dir.20087/abstract), p.
 39).
 For the video game industry, [Beaujon (2012)](https://www.few.vu.nl/nl/Images/werkstuk-beaujon_tcm243-264134.pdf) developed a third-degree polynomial formula for predicting sales from historical data - basically manually using a spreadsheet.